marimo-team/marimo/docs/guides/apps.md

 ### Vertical layout

 The default layout is the vertical layout: cell outputs are concatenated vertically and code is hidden.
-This natural layout is a good fit for very many applications.
 When combined with marimo's [built-in functions for laying out outputs](../api/layouts/index.md), as well as its configurable app widths (configure via the notebook settings menu), the vertical layout can successfully support a wide breadth of application user interfaces.

 ### Grid layout

-If you prefer a drag-and-drop experience over [programmatic layout ](../api/layouts/index.md), consider using marimo's grid editor for making your apps: with this editor, you simply drag outputs onto a grid to arrange them on the page.
+If you prefer a drag-and-drop experience over [programmatic layout](../api/layouts/index.md), consider using marimo's grid editor for making your apps: with this editor, you simply drag outputs onto a grid to arrange them on the page.